woocommerce/woocommerce-blocks/docs/block-client-apis/checkout/checkout-api.md

 - `orderId`: The order id for the order attached to the current checkout.
 - `isCart`: This is true if the cart is being viewed.
 Note: usage of `CheckoutProvider` will automatically set this to false.
 There is also a `CartProvider` that wraps children in the `ShippingDataProvider` and exposes the same api as checkout context.
 The `CartProvider` automatically sets `isCart` to true.
 This allows components that implement `useCheckoutContext` to use the same api in either the cart or checkout context but still have specific behaviour to whether `isCart` is true or not.
 - `hasOrder`: This is true when orderId is truthy.
-- `customerId`: The id of the customer if it's been created yet.
+- `customerId`: The ID of the customer if the customer has an account, or `0` for guests.

 ## Hooks